Nepal Trade Union Congress

-The Nepal Trade Union Congress (NTUC) a national trade union center in Nepal.
-Founded in 1947, it was the first and largest trade union confederation in country.
+The Nepal Trade Union Congress (NTUC) is a national trade union center in Nepal.
+Founded in 1947, it is the first and largest trade union confederation in the country.
 The NTUC is politically linked with the Nepali Congress (NC).

 In 2008, the NTUC and the Democratic Confederation of Nepalese Trade Unions (DECONT) merged to form the NTUC-Independent (DECONT had split from the NTUC in 1997).
 While still known as NTUC-I, the union has reverted to the former name.

 The 6th National Congress was held on June 12–15, 2018 in Kathmandu, which elected Pushkar Acharya as president.
-NTUC has 26 sectoral unions and 7 province committees.
+The NTUC has 26 sectoral unions and 7 province committees.

 Current affiliates

 Former Senior Vice President Ramjee Kunwar addressing a program organized by NTUCI and JILAF.

 The following are the vector unions of Nepal Trade Union Congress: